jhoun/express-gallery/README.md

 Setting up the project:

-1) Clone with SSH Link
+1. Clone with SSH Link to your local machine
+1. create a database in your psql
-1) Create config/config.json file
+1. Create config/config.json file
-  - copy template from config-example.json to your new config.json file -
+  - copy template from config-example.json to your new config.json file
-1)
+  - Fill in appropriate inputs
+1. run db:migrate
+1. run db:seed
+1. run redis-server
+1. run redis-cli
+1. run gulp
+1. run nodemon server.js

 ---